sandervoolstra/dedustriders/bikes.md

 ---
 layout: page
-title: About us
+title: Our bikes
-subtitle:
+subtitle: Suzuki DR650SE
 ---

 Text here

-### Our story
+### Our bikes

-Not really a story
+Some info on our bikes